ds4dm/ecole/docs/howto/instances.rst

 Generate Problem Instances
 ==========================

-..
-FIXME add typing reference

-Ecole contains a number of problem instance generators in the ``ecole.instance`` module.
+Ecole contains a number of problem :py:class:`~ecole.typing.InstanceGenerator` in the ``ecole.instance`` module.
 They generate instances as :py:class:`ecole.scip.Model`.
 To generate instances, first instantiate a generator.
 All generators are constructed with different parameters depending on the problem type.
-Instance generator are infinite `Python iterators <https://wiki.python.org/moin/Iterator>`_ so we can iterate over them using any of Python iterating mechnisms.
+An :py:class:`~ecole.typing.InstanceGenerator` is infinite `Python iterators <https://wiki.python.org/moin/Iterator>`_ so we can iterate over them using any of Python iterating mechnisms.

 For instance, to generate `set covering problems <https://en.wikipedia.org/wiki/Set_cover_problem>`_, one would use :py:class:`~ecole.instance.SetCoverGenerator` in the following fashion: